Harper's Parliamentary agenda

 OTTAWA — MPs

-are expected to be back in Ottawa as the 39th
+are expected to be back in Ottawa in the coming weeks as the 39th

 This again will be a minority Parliament with the Conservatives